-Services not covered by Medicare Not covered under any condition Covered only under specific conditions covered under your medical benefit).
-Air or ground travel not related to medical appointments Parking fees incurred other than at lodging or hospital For lodging: Deposits Utilities (if billed separate from the rent payment) Phone calls, newspapers, movie rentals and gift cards Expenses for lodging when staying with a relative or friend Meals Real Appeal Weight Management Program As specifically described as a covered service in the Medical Benefits Chart in this chapter.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions □ Gas □ Travel by air or ground ambulance (may be covered under your medical benefit). □ Air or ground travel not related to medical appointments □ Parking fees incurred other than at lodging or hospital For lodging: □ Deposits □ Utilities (if billed separate from the rent payment) □ Phone calls, newspapers, movie rentals and gift cards □ Expenses for lodging when staying with a relative or friend □ Meals Over-the-counter care FirstLine Medical As specifically described as a covered service in the Medical Benefits Chart in this chapter.
 UnitedHealthcare Healthy at Home post-discharge program As specifically described as a covered service in the Medical Benefits Chart in this chapter.
-Fitness program Renew Active [®] by UnitedHealthcare.
+UnitedHealthcare Healthy at Home Premium As specifically described as a covered service in the Medical Benefits Chart in this chapter.
+Fitness program Renew Active® by UnitedHealthcare.
 As specifically described as a covered service in the Medical Benefits Chart in this chapter.